Knewton/Zoidberg/EXAMPLE.md

     WRB    	JJ     	NNS    	IN     	NN     	VBD    	NNP    	VB     	VBN    	.

 ## Problem inference
-I think this problem is about Michael losing pieces of pizza, pieces pizza, and of pizza and asks a single question.
+I think this problem is about Michael losing pieces of pizza and asks a single question.

 ## Parsed problem
     Michael        	had            	8              	pieces of pizza	.